 XX File Comment

-Resolution for a FEP/ACH File Failure on a web service or API integration: The transaction record with the customer name “Customer%2B%2526%2BName” (The customer name was originally processed as Customer & Name) will be translated to the gateway as “Customer +%26+Name” and will cause the batch to error.
+Resolution for an FEP/ACH File Failure on a web service or API integration: The transaction record with the customer name “Customer%2B%2526%2BName” (the customer name was originally processed as Customer & Name) will be translated to the gateway as “Customer +%26+Name” and will cause the batch to error.
 However, if you process a web service call with “Customer +%26+Name” the customer will be displayed as “Customer & Name” and will not cause an error.
-Please make sure that form or string is passing and translating the proper values.
+Please make sure that the form of the string is passing and translating the proper values.

 If you have questions or require additional information, please submit a ticket and we will be in touch with you shortly.